jangwonsuh7-prog/Data-Analysis-Portfolio-1-Hospital-Appointment-No-Show-Analysis/README.md

 ### Business Recommendations :
 Based on the analysis and findings, I recommend the following:

-  1. Priotize scheduling efficiency to reduce appointment waiting times
+  1. Prioritize scheduling efficiency to reduce appointment waiting times
   2. Revamp scheduling system by introducing a waitlist system to backfill cancellations or overbooking strategies
   3. Optimize staff and provider capacity to reduce scheduling delays
   4. Introduce targeted interventions for younger patients (≤40), such as personalized reminders and easy rescheduling options